garvjain24/jewelHUB/README.md

-# Royal Jewels E-commerce Platform
+# Arté Jewels E-commerce Platform

 This project consists of a frontend built with React and a backend built with Node.js and Express.